Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-As a mother of pre-teen children, I have been exposed to, and forced to participate in, a variety of online challenges.
-Eating homemade pizzas topped with candy and chips, sampling a variety of horribly-flavored jelly beans, squeezing/feeling/comparing innumerable samples of slime, and standing still while being showered in freezing cold water probably round out my most memorable and “daring” experiences.
-Although many of these online challenges are somewhat silly and “fun,” quite a few unsafe and disturbing trends have gone viral.
+As a mother of pre-teen children, I've been exposed to (and forced to participate in) a variety of online challenges.
+Eating homemade pizza topped with candy and chips, sampling a variety of horribly-flavored jelly beans, squeezing/comparing innumerable samples of slime and standing still while being showered in freezing cold water probably round of my most memorable and "daring" experiences.
+Even though many of these online challenges are somewhat silly and "fun," quite a few unsafe and disturbing trends have gone viral.

 Why are laundry detergent pods so dangerous?

 Laundry detergent pods are water-dissolvable, single-load capsules that contain concentrated liquid detergent.
 By accidentally squeezing or placing the pod in their mouths, children can sustain a wide range of symptoms including eye irritation and pain, rashes, nausea, vomiting, coughing, choking, fast or labored breathing, drowsiness, lethargy, seizures, and even death.

 What do I do if my child has been exposed to laundry detergent from a pod?

 Stay calm!
 Quickly and gently clean the detergent from your child’s body (i.e., irrigate, rinse and cleanse your child’s eyes, mouth and skin) and call the poison control center hotline for further advice and recommendations.
 If your child is drooling and unable to swallow his/her saliva, persistently vomiting and unable to keep fluids down, breathing quickly and/or more labored, or is unresponsive or minimally responsive to your voice and light touch, seek medical care immediately.
 Remember to never gag or intentionally force your child to vomit.
 Vomiting can worsen mucosal injuries and potentially cause your child to aspirate the detergent into their lungs.